jfcloutier/karma_system/design_notes/acting.md

     * it sends back a `not_relevant` activation prediction error
   * else
     * if the directive is new, it creates an activation experience with status `relevant` to track its progress

+At the `begin` phase, a CA:

+* Persists goal activation predictions received during the approximate timeframe of parent CAs
+  * To signal that the parent CAs' interest in goal activation is maintained for the duration of their current timeframe

 During the `predict` phase, a CA: